ruby/www.ruby-lang.org/en/documentation/faq/11/index.md

 ### How can I sum the elements in an array?

 Rather than solve the specific problem, let's solve the general case.
-The first thing we'll do is produce a method that will iterate over an `Enumerable` object and collect a single result.
+The first thing we will do is produce a method that will iterate over an `Enumerable` object and collect a single result.
 Smalltalk calls that method inject, so we will too:

 ~~~